Compare gross receipts tax on financial activities across jurisdictions

 Source: ADEBA, July 2025

-Did you spot an error?
+Did you spot a mistake?

 Criteria